Today's biggest social media platforms do not respect your privacy, are often time-consuming and stressful, and can divide us further from each other.

 - "Experiences" over "Content".
 VR lets you interact with real people in real time across any distance.
 Instead of consuming endless posts, photos, and videos alone, wouldn’t you rather be together with your favourite people?
 ROVR encourages the best of Social VR: spending quality time with your friends, meeting interesting people from all over the world, and experiencing new things together.

 - "Value" over "Engagement".
 "User engagement" and "user retention" are how every other social media site measures success.
-But these metrics—the attention economy—eat up your time, increase anxiety, create echo chambers, and lead to mass surveillance.
+But these metrics—the attention economy—eat up your time, create echo chambers, and lead to mass surveillance.
 ROVR will respect your time and your agency.
 We will not use dark patterns or popularity contests to keep you on our platform.
 We believe helping users find value in Social VR means encouraging fulfilling social interactions, strengthening relationships, and helping communities bond.

 - No User Tracking, No Targeted Ads.
 Unlike most other social networking sites, we will not harvest and sell your data.
 You are not a product.
 You are a person, and have a right to privacy.
 We respect that.
 We will monetize ROVR in non-invasive and user-aligned ways, which we discuss in our Product Roadmap.
 You can look at your data rights on ROVR here.